Countdown (game show): Whiteley tenure

 Richard Whiteley, Countdowns original presenter from 1982 until his death in June 2005.

 Alongside the original cast from Calendar Countdown, the new format of the gameshow led to production staff seeking out further hostesses through advertising in national newspapers for young women to become a member of the programme's cast, with notable conditions about their involvement; in particular, those recruited for calculations found it made clear that as an applicant, their appearance would be less important than their skill as a mathematician.
 Amongst those recruited, Beverley Isherwood was hired to work alongside Hytner in handling the selection of number and letter tiles respectively, while Linda Barrett and Carol Vorderman were recruited for checking over calculations by contestants in the numbers round.
 In addition, a lexicographer was also required to form part of the format's "Dictionary Corner" segment, to verify words given by contestants in the letters round (see Letters round rules) and to point out any longer or otherwise interesting words available; such a role was aided by the show's producers, with no assistance from any computer program and accompanied by a celebrity guest for a set period on the programme – contributing words and providing entertainment through anecdotes, puzzles, poems and stories.
 The role of lexicographer was traditionally occupied by a member of the Oxford University Press or sometimes by a member of the show's production team.
 Amongst these who have appeared on the programme in "Dictionary Corner" are Nigel Rees, Jo Brand, Martin Jarvis, Richard Digance, Geoffrey Durham, Ken Bruce, Magnus Magnusson, Pam Ayres, Paul Zenon, Jenny Eclair, Al Murray, John Sergeant and Gyles Brandreth.

 Over time, the additional hostesses on the programme were dropped by production staff who retained Vorderman and assigned her primarily to handle the selection of letter and number tiles, as well as verifying contestant calculations.
-The programme frequently rotated between more than thirty different lexicographers all with varying tenures, including Richard Samson and Alison Heard, for each series, until January 2005, when the role was permanently given to Susie Dent, after her debut on Countdown in 1992.
+The programme frequently rotated between more than thirty different lexicographers all with varying tenures, including Richard Samson and Alison Heard, for each series, until 2003, when the role was permanently given to Susie Dent, after her debut on Countdown in 1992.

 On 26 June 2005, Richard Whiteley died after a failed heart operation.
 At the time, he had been slowly recovering from pneumonia earlier that year, which had prevented him recording further episodes.
-His death impacted the show, causing the episode scheduled for that day to be postponed by Channel 4 as a mark of respect, while the remaining episodes he had completed were aired after his death, the first of which was preceded by a tearful tribute from Carol Vorderman.
-After the series' conclusion, Countdown was placed into hiatus from 1 July to determine how to proceed.
+His death impacted the show, causing the episode scheduled for that day to be postponed by Channel 4 as a mark of respect, with no episode airing at all.
+The remaining episodes he had completed were aired after his death, the first of which was preceded by a tearful tribute from Carol Vorderman.
+After the series' conclusion, Countdown was placed into hiatus from 1 July to determine how to proceed; while the hiatus occurred, no Countdown episode repeats were aired on Channel 4.